Weston-super-Mare: Bus

 Most local bus services are provided by First West of England.
 All services call at stops in the Regent Street and Big Lamp Corner area, including some stops in the adjacent High Street.
 Some town services and those to Sand Bay, Wells, Burnham-on-Sea and Bristol Airport start from or run via the main railway station.
 The service to Sand Bay is sometimes operated by an open top bus.
-National Express operate long distance coach services, mostly from the coach terminal in Locking Road Car Park which is close to the railway station.
+National Express operate long-distance coach services, mostly from the coach terminal in Locking Road Car Park which is close to the railway station.
 Bakers Dolphin previously operated a service to London but this was withdrawn in 2013.

 The town had a bus station on the sea front from 1928 until 1987.
 After nine months of construction a new "bus hub" consisting of a street lined with bus stops was opened in February 2022.
 It is situated on Alexandra Parade.

+The WESTlink on-demand bus serves the town.